 Women focus on their looks too much -> Everyone wants to date someone attractive.

 What conclusion can women come to after taking in this information?
-The only conclusion that I can reach is that there is some serious confusion out there.
-Along with confusion is disdain for women.
+The only conclusion that I can reach is that there is some serious confusion out there along with disdain for women.
 Women’s humanity and intellect is completely overlooked and women are talked about as if they are inanimate objects.

 I’ve never seen anyone go into detail about what perfection looks like and how to achieve it.
 The standards that The Complainers have is not sustainable or realistic because they want old fashioned, traditional womanhood without offering old fashioned traditional manhood.
 They complain about feminism but they fail to see how feminism benefits men.
 I think that men are the real benefactors of feminism because they don’t bear the same amount of responsibility as they once did.
 There aren’t very many expectations for men anymore.